Food and Beverage Choices Policy

 Meetings and Events

-- All university meetings and events with food or drink should include nutritious and sustainable choices as outlined in the Healthy Meeting & Event Guide.
+- All university meetings and events with food or drink should include some nutritious and sustainable choices as outlined in the Healthy Meeting & Event Guide (updated in 2018, order a hardcopy here).

 - More resources at Healthy Meetings and Events